Skip to main content

 If you would like more information on this topic, please see the most recent constituency review which was published in 2023.

-Preparing to vote in the General Election
+Preparing to vote in a general election

 You will first need to check if you are entitled to vote in a general election.